-Deborah J. Yashar is Professor of Politics and International Affairs and lead editor of World Politics.
-She also co-chairs the advisory council for the SSRC Program Anxiety of Democracy, serves on several other editorial boards, and has assumed various leadership roles at APSA and LASA.
+Deborah J. Yashar is Director of the Princeton Institute for International and Regional Studies (PIIRS), Donald E. Stokes Professor of Public and International Affairs, and Professor of Politics & International Affairs at Princeton University.
+She has served as editor of World Politics, co-chair of the advisory council for the SSRC Program Anxiety of Democracy, serves on several other editorial boards, and has assumed various leadership roles at APSA and LASA.
 Her research focuses on the intersection of democracy and citizenship with publications on regime politics; ethnic politics and social movements; violence; state formation and state capacity; and Latin American politics.
-She has authored 3 books, coedited 3 volumes, and written many articles and book chapters.
+She has authored 3 books, coedited 4 volumes, and written many articles and book chapters.

 Homicidal Ecologies: Illicit Economies and Complicit States in Latin America (Cambridge University Press, 2018)